-Tyler is a graduate of the University of Alabama in Tuscaloosa, Alabama where he received a Master’s of Music in Organ Performance and studied under Dr. Faythe Freese.
-Tyler received his Bachelor of Arts in Music with a concentration in Organ Performance and Sacred Music from Lebanon Valley College in Annville, Pennsylvania.
+Tyler is a graduate of the University of Alabama in Tuscaloosa, Alabama where he received a Master of Music in Organ Performance and studied under Dr. Faythe Freese.
+He received his Bachelor of Arts in Music with a concentration in Organ Performance and Sacred Music from Lebanon Valley College in Annville, Pennsylvania.
 He studied organ and piano with Dr. Shelly Moorman-Stahlman and orchestral conducting with Dr. Johannes Dietrich.
 Tyler has also studied organ with Dr. Jason Kissel, and piano and organ with Ms. Kathie Metz.

 Feel free to visit www.tylercanonico.com for a list of upcoming concerts, as well as video and audio recordings of live performances.
 Tyler is exclusively represented by Concert Artists Cooperative.